-More so, despite the parties' desire to lower and simplify supervision-costs over issuers through the use of rating triggers, it is unlikely to assume that such sophisticated-business-counterparties would have agreed to forgo all their discretion.
-Of course, there is no equivalence between a party's possibility not to exercise its contractual right and the full extent of such right.
-Thus, it can be argued that while in certain circumstances the investor chooses not to set-off the trigger, it does not necessarily suggest that he is unable to do so since such risk was not unforeseen.
-This argument is of course correct.
-But for our purpose, it is enough that the trigger mechanism was not designed as an automatic mechanism for it to deny the interpretation of the risk as the mere downgrade, and to indicate what is the contractual risk that the parties sought to ensure.
+In addition, despite the parties’ intention to lower and simplify supervision costs over issuers through the use of rating triggers, it cannot be assumed that such sophisticated business counterparties would have agreed to relinquish all their discretion.
+Of course, there is no equivalence between a party’s option not to exercise its contractual right and the full extent of such right.
+Therefore, it can be argued that while in certain circumstances the investor chooses not to activate the trigger, this does not necessarily suggest that the investor is unable to do so because such risk was foreseen.
+While there is validity to this argument, it is sufficient that the trigger mechanism was not designed as an automatic mechanism to reject the interpretation of the risk as the downgrade itself, and to determine what was the actual contractual risk the parties sought to ensure.

-The conclusion from the above is that the activation of a rating trigger foreseen by the parties to a contract is not the one that follows a downgrade "per se". meaning, an activation that follows a downgrade that is a result of a "downward mistake" is not compatible with the contractual justification of the use of rating trigger.
+The foregoing leads to the conclusion that the activation of a rating trigger foreseen by the parties to a contract does not follow a downgrade per se; meaning, an activation that follows a downgrade that is a result of a downward mistake is not compatible with the contractual justification of the use of rating trigger.

 Conclusions

-Abnormal market conditions call into question the justifications underlying the use of rating trigger.
-They create a dangerous incentive for credit rating agencies to produce unreliable ratings; impair investors' rationality, or at least effect their ability to receive informed decisions; and thus leads to the activation of rating triggers in a manner that was not foreseen by the parties to the contract.
-It should also be note that the incorporation of rating triggers during abnormal market conditions, tend to raise.
-Since such conditions cast doubts on the fundamental justifications for the use of rating triggers, it can be argued that rating triggers activation should be limited during abnormal conditions.
-That does not mean a complete prevention on their incorporation or the reliance on ratings – both have been shown to have some advantages for market players.
+Abnormal market conditions call into question the justifications underlying the use of rating triggers.
+Such conditions create dangerous incentives for credit rating agencies to produce unreliable ratings, impair investors’ rationality, or at least affect their ability to arrive at informed decisions, and thereby lead to the activation of rating triggers in a manner that was not foreseen by the parties to the contract.
+It should also be note that there tends to be an increase in the incorporation of rating triggers into debt instruments during abnormal market conditions.
+Since abnormal market conditions cast doubts on the fundamental justifications for the use of rating triggers, it can be argued that rating triggers’ activation should be limited during abnormal market conditions.
+That does not mean completely preventing their incorporation into a contract or the parties’ reliance on ratings, as both have been shown to have some advantages for market players.
 Yet, it is clear that in such desperate times there is a need for desperate measures.
-Abnormal market conditions require some extant of inspection and review in respect to their activation and enforcement.
+Abnormal market conditions require some extent of inspection and review regarding their activation and enforcement.

-The notions presented in this list, join existing commenters, who wished to encourage market-players to use additional sources of information for establishing their risk assessments analysis.
-I believe such call is especially desired during market-crisis.
+The analysis presented here is consistent with that of previous commenters seeking to encourage market players to use additional sources of information to determine their risk assessment analyses.
+I believe that such an approach is especially called for during market crises.

-This conclusion pushes against an open door: The regulation imposed after the 2008 crisis is by herself aimed towards such direction, and many sophisticated investors have already started adopting independent and more accurate risk analysis methods.
-If this is the case for normal market conditions, then it is certainly fair to argue that this should be done in abnormal market conditions.
+This conclusion actually pushes against an already open door.
+The regulations enacted after the 2008 crisis themselves point in this direction of encouraging more diverse forms of analysis, and many sophisticated investors have already started adopting independent and more accurate risk analysis methods.
+If this is approach applies to normal market conditions, then it is certainly fair to argue that it should be applied when abnormal market conditions prevail.